CHRONIC LYMPHOCYTIC LEUKEMIA OVERVIEW

 Refractory — If a person's disease is refractory or relapses sooner than six months after treatment ends, the options for treatment are limited.
 Depending upon the individual's situation, the following options should be discussed with a physician:

 Removal of the spleen — A number of people with chronic lymphocytic leukemia will develop a very enlarged spleen.
-While this often responds to treatment with chemotherapy or radiation, removal of the spleen is more likely to provide longer lasting benefits, including increases in red blood cell and platelet counts .
+This often responds to treatment with chemotherapy or radiation, so removal of the spleen is rarely done.
+However, it may provide longer lasting benefits, including increases in red blood cell and platelet counts in some patients .

 Bone marrow transplantation — Bone marrow transplantation (also called hematopoietic cell transplantation) is being more seriously considered as a therapy for CLL, especially for patients under age 55.
 If bone marrow transplantation is performed, it is usually done after treatment with chemotherapy.
 Giving chemotherapy often induces a complete or partial remission.
 (See "Hematopoietic cell transplantation in chronic lymphocytic leukemia".)